JerryLead/MyNotes/Grind/OOM-Cases-in-Hadoop.md

 ## Large intermediate computing results
 1. [million of map outputs for one map input. is it efficient?](http://stackoverflow.com/questions/12466527/million-of-map-outputs-for-one-map-input-is-it-efficient)
-	treat the whole file as a record and trigger the OOM error while processing it.
+	Too large the record, the user treats the whole file as a record and trigger the OOM error while processing it.

 2. [Standford NLP: java.lang.OutOfMemoryError on running Hadoop job](http://stackoverflow.com/questions/20247185/java-lang-outofmemoryerror-on-running-hadoop-job)
 	map phase, lemmatize(value) generates too large objects.